-- 1) Describe the role food plays in French culture; - 2) Differentiate among historically important movements in haute cuisine: Cuisine Classique, Nouvelle Cuisine, and Modernist Cuisine; - 3) Differentiate between Haute and Regional dishes; - 4) Identify key French provinces according to history, geography and economic conditions: the three main influences on regional food; - 5) Define French and Italian labeling laws for certain agricultural products. - 6) Identify protected French and Italian food product names; - 7) Identify French and Italian grape varietals, the regions in which they are grown and the wines produced by them. - 8) Identify classic regional Italian dishes and agricultural products and the regions from which they originate; and - 9) Identify and pair pastas with appropriate sauces.
+- 1. Describe the role food plays in French culture; - 2.
+Differentiate among historically important movements in haute cuisine: Cuisine Classique, Nouvelle Cuisine, and Molecular Gastronomy: - 3.
+Identify key French provinces according to history, geography and economic conditions: the three main influences on regional food; - 4.
+Define French and Italian labeling laws for certain agricultural products. - 5.
+Identify protected French and Italian food product names; - 6.
+Identify French and Italian grape varietals, the regions in which they are grown and the wines produced by them. - 7.
+Identify classic regional Italian dishes and agricultural products and the regions from which they originate; and - 8.
+Identify and pair pastas with appropriate sauces.